Mysthological/Installing-nvidia-driver-Arch-/README.md

 ## DKMS or regular?
 DKMS is recommended as it allows for automatic module rebuilding on kernel updates.So just relax and choose the latest nvidia driver(dkms).

-## Enable DRM Kernel Mode Setting.
-  1.Edit /etc/mkinitcpio.conf and add nvidia modules:
-  `MODULES=(nvidia nvidia_modeset nvidia_uvm nvidia_drm)`
-  2.Rebuild the initramfs:
-  `sudo mkinitcpio -P`

-### Setting the kernel parameter depends on what bootloader you are using.
+## Setting the kernel parameter depends on what bootloader you are using.
 I'm using grub.
   1.Edit the GRUB configuration file:
   ` sudo vim /etc/default/grub `